 There are some natural flea remedies treatments that have been successful for dachshund health issues.

 • Use magnetized discs with a product called BugZone: These discs attach to your dachshund's collar as there is a magnetic strip that that emits a frequency barrier that will repel fleas.
 Usually these discs last anywhere from 3 - 6 months.

 • Look for a products that has yarrow, diatomaceous earth, and neem:

 The yarrow can repels fleas and other insects.
 The diatomaceous earth will dehydrates the fleas and insects.
-And the neem is like a natural isecticide and antimicrobial agent.
+And the neem is like a natural insecticide and antimicrobial agent.

 Together, these three ingredients come in a dust powder.
 You can just sprinkle it on your dachshund's back down to their tail and just massage it into their skin.
 However, you need to wear a mask so you don't inhale it yourself.
 Also, be sure and not apply it near your dachshund's head as you don't want them to inhale it either.

 It is recommended to apply this about once a week.

 • Cedar oil is another natural remedy that will repel fleas and other insects.
-One recommended product is called Wondercide, which is a flea control sprays.
+One recommended product is called Wondercide, which is a flea control spray.
 It has been tested and proven safe for dogs.
 Simply spray it onto your dachshund’s neck, legs, and feet about twice a week.

 • Garlic is another dachshund health issue remedy for fleas.
 I use dehydrated garlic and add it to my dachshund's dog food.
 Only need about ¼ to ½ clove for small dog breeds like a dachshund.